ftes/clickr-rails/README.md

 - Spend less time taking notes on student participation after or during each lesson.

 **For students:**
-- Immediate visual confirmation that your participation improves your oral grade.
+- Motivation for participation: Immediately see how your oral grade improves.
 - Continuously reflect on your participation.